chadhammond01/Azure_ELK_Project/Ansible/README.md

 - Copy the playbooks to the Ansible Control Node
 - Run each playbook on the appropriate targets

-The easiest way to copy the playbooks is to use Git:
+The easiest way to copy the playbooks is to use Git.
+This will copy the playbooks and required files to the correct place:

 ```bash
 $ cd /etc/ansible